Remodeling for Resale Vs. Personal Taste

 In general, some home improvement tasks may reduce the value of your house when you decide to sell it.
 Avoiding these will help you sell your home faster and for higher prices should you place it on the market.

-Feel free to have a renovation done if it appeals to you and you appreciate the improvement.
+Having said that, feel free to have a renovation done if it appeals to you and you appreciate the improvement.
 It’s your house; thus, you need to make any improvements that will increase your comfort.

 A swimming pool will increase your home’s value by only 7%.
 Swimming pools are also expensive to set up and insure, making it challenging to recover the cost.